pixelnest/pixelnest.github.io/work/bulletml-for-unity/about/index.md

 The format is [fully documented](http://www.asahi-net.or.jp/~cs8k-cyu/bulletml/bulletml_ref_e.html) by its creator.

-We have also bundled the original [DTD](http://en.wikipedia.org/wiki/Document_type_definition) in the package so you can validate your own files.
+If you want to create your own files, [we cover this topic later](../pattern-file).
+For the moment, you will use the package's patterns.

-TODO check the step-by-step.
+We have also bundled the original [DTD](http://en.wikipedia.org/wiki/Document_type_definition) in the package so you can validate your creations.

 # Existing patterns?